Portable Sounds

-Portable Sounds, stylized as (portable sounds), is the third full-length studio album from Christian pop rock and hip hop artist tobyMac.
-It was released on February 20, 2007,The album serves as a follow-up to his 2004 album: Welcome to Diverse City (2004).
+Portable Sounds (stylized as (portable sounds)) is the third full-length studio album from Christian hip hop artist tobyMac.
+Released on February 20, 2007, the album serves as a follow-up to his 2004 album, Welcome to Diverse City.
 The album debuted at No. 10 on the Billboard 200.
 The album includes the singles "Lose My Soul", "Made to Love", "Boomin'", "I'm for You", and "One World (featuring Siti Monroe)".
-This album took a slightly different direction than tobyMac's previous hip hop efforts, having more of a pop sound.
+Portable Sounds took a slightly different direction than tobyMac's previous hip hop efforts, having more of a pop sound.
 When it was released on iTunes, users were able to download a behind-the-scenes making of the album video, a digital booklet, and an acoustic version of "Made to Love".
 "Ignition" was selected as the theme song to the WWE pay-per-view Elimination Chamber 2011.

 Release

 Portable Sounds was released on February 20, 2007, through ForeFront Records.
 It debuted at No. 10 on the Billboard 200, tobyMac's highest chart position as a solo artist, selling 51,000 copies in its first week.
 In its second week on the Billboard 200, Portable Sounds fell to No. 38, in its third week to No. 47, and in its fourth week it fell to No. 63.

 A deluxe edition was released on October 23, 2007, added a DVD containing all five music videos, behind-the-scenes footage, and remixes of "Ignition" and "Boomin'".
 On November 14, 2008, the album was certified Gold by the RIAA.

 After the album was put out Toby went on tour.
 He did the tour with Thousand Foot Krutch and BarlowGirl.
 On their show in Cypress, Texas, they recorded their Grammy Award winning album, Alive and Transported.